 Since option A had a visualization, as opposed to option B, it could have induced some presentation bias as seen in one of the responses.

-3.4 Question 3: features or raw peak information
+3.4 Question 3: features or peak information

 This question describes two counterfactual explanations based on different types of data.
 Option A consists of the features that are currently used by the machine learning models.
 These are mainly summary statistics that describe aspects of the profile.
 Option B shows information about peak heights.
 The users were asked to choose which explanation would be most helpful to make a decision between two NOC values (4 or 5).